Dobiasd/articles/accurate_timing_of_strava_segments.md

 ## Solution

-Instead of using the recorded GPS points closest to the segment start/end, one can calculate the closes point on the polygonal chain of the activity points, deduce the timestamp by interpolating the timestamps of the neighbor points, and use that:
+Instead of using the recorded GPS points closest to the segment start/end, one can calculate the closes point on the polygonal chain of the activity points, deduce the timestamp by interpolating the timestamps of the two neighbor points, and use that:

 ```
             start                                     finish